Poor appetite is a common nutritional

 substitute red meat with fish, chicken, eggs, low-fat cheese or vegetarian

-- Use fresh fruits to add flavor to milkshakes, puddings, and custards.
+- Add fresh fruits to milkshakes, puddings, and custards to add flavor.

 If poor appetite and weight